-Richard Phillips Now: Where is He Today?
-Is Richard Phillips in Jail?
-Update
+Richard Phillips: Where is the Exonerated Individual Now?

 On October 5, 1972, the jury convicted Palombo and Phillips of first-degree murder and conspiracy to commit murder.
 In 1997, Phillips filed for relief from judgment.
 Eleven years after that, in 2008, a judge concluded that the attorney who represented Phillips in his trial had not provided adequate legal support to Phillips.
 In August 2010, Palombo testified to the Michigan Department of Corrections Parole Board that he was guilty of Gregory Harris’ murder along with his accomplice, Fred Mitchell.
 He further said that Phillips was innocent and had no involvement whatsoever.

 Phillips was relieved of his sentence in 2018 after a team of University of Michigan law students, working in close concert with the Wayne County Prosecutor’s Office, proved his innocence.
 Phillips served 45 years in prison before being exonerated, making him the man to spend the longest time incarcerated after a wrongful conviction.
 He was given $1.5 million in compensation.
-He is now living his life as a free man.
+He is now living his life as a free man, fulfilling his dream of leading a quiet life as a contemporary painter.
+As per Phillips’ own account, he had taken up painting to pass the time behind bars, only for it to soon turn into his solace.
+He believes it kept him sane and creative, so he is determined to stick to it for as long as possible.

 Read More: Where Is Richard Palombo Now?